bradford-johnson/rblogr/README.md

 # **rblogr |** <img src="rstudiobadge.svg"> **+** <img src="quarto.png" height="28px">
 > ### **Quarto Blog |** ![](https://img.shields.io/badge/%E2%8F%B3-Ongoing%20project-orange.png)
-> - Developing a blog that shares vignettes of R, and these tutorials are tailored for people wanting to learn R.
+> - Developing a blog that shares vignettes of `R`, and these tutorials are tailored for people wanting to learn `R`.
-> - Implementing Quarto to create high quality documents and reports for sharing data.
+> - Implementing `Quarto` to create high quality documents and reports for sharing data.
 >
 > <i>Click the icons below to see the project files and deliverables</i>
 > | Blog | ReadMe |